Sustainability firmly secured

 The Compost Bag Company develops and produces bio-degradable products in an environmental friendly way.
 Our bags and films offer a quality alternative for traditional, non-degradable products that take centuries to disappear.

-The Compost Bag Company wants to reduce the plastics rubbish pile by introducing environmentally friendly alternatives.
-We use natural and renewable raw materials to make 100% biodegradable products.
+The Compost Bag Company aims at reducing the vast amounts of plastics waste by introducing alternatives that are more environmentally friendly.
+We use natural and renewable raw materials to make certified fully compostable products.
 The production process is designed to have a minimal impact on the environment.
 We do not compromise when it comes to the quality of our products ad of the way we produce them.

 Strong moral values